 2017 boasted the world-renowned Díaz Trio as their special guest artists.
 The trio includes violinist Andrés Cárdenes, former concertmaster of the Pittsburgh Symphony and Silver Medal winner of the Tchaikovsky Competition; violist Roberto Díaz, President of the Curtis Institute of Music and former principal violist of the Philadelphia Orchestra; and cellist Andrés Díaz, winner of the Naumburg International Competition and current faculty at Southern Methodist University in Texas.
 In addition, violist Sheila Browne joined the full-time faculty, bringing a new approach to chamber music and physical freedom when performing.
 Professor Browne was the last assistant for the legendary pedagogue Karen Tuttle, and gave lectures on her specific style of teaching.
 Timothy Schwarz and Lawrence Stomberg continued to serve on the full-time violin and cello faculty.
 With this stellar line-up of faculty, the 2017 Techne Music Festival had a record number of applicants, out of which 19 were chosen to attend.
 Students hailed from top conservatories, including the Curtis Institute of Music, the Juilliard School, Peabody Conservatory, and the Eastman School of Music.
 Several applicants had already won international competitions, and were well on their way to a successful professional career.

-2018 brings a musical shift to the Techne Music Festival.
-After five years of focusing exclusively on Chamber Music, the 2018 season is exploring String Orchestra repertoire, combined with solo masterclasses.
-The orchestra will be treated like a large ensemble, with students joining faculty in the performance.
-Peter Winograd, first violinist in the American String Quartet and professor at the Manhattan School of Music, will perform Piazzolla's enchanting Four Seasons of Buenos Aires without a conductor.
-The 2018 Festival also introduces a student concerto competition, with one winner performing a complete concerto at the final concert of the festival.
-Timothy Schwarz, Sheila Browne, and Lawrence Stomberg all return as string faculty, and are joined by bassist Douglas Mapp and violinist Diego Villamil, who is the first Techne alumni to join the faculty.
+2018 brought a musical shift to the Techne Music Festival.
+After five years of focusing exclusively on Chamber Music, the 2018 season explored String Orchestra repertoire, combined with solo masterclasses.
+The orchestra was treated like a large ensemble, with students joining faculty in the performance.
+Peter Winograd, first violinist in the American String Quartet and professor at the Manhattan School of Music, performed Piazzolla's enchanting Four Seasons of Buenos Aires without a conductor.
+The 2018 Festival also introduced a student concerto competition, with one winner performing a complete concerto at the final concert of the festival.
+Timothy Schwarz, Sheila Browne, and Lawrence Stomberg returned as string faculty, and were joined by bassist Douglas Mapp and violinist Diego Villamil, who was the first Techne alumni to join the faculty.